-Our annual trip to California (yes, it has been 10 years since this annual pilgrimage started) is one of my favourite trips each year.
+Our annual trip to California is one of my favourite trips each year.
 I love this place and I always come back for more.
 A lot more.
+A weekend in LA is always a great idea, in my book.

 This year, after stops in San Diego (I adored staying at Rancho Valencia) and Palm Springs, and a little over a week of bliss with Mr. O, we decided to mix things up a bit and ‘meet the girls’ in Los Angeles, for an action-packed weekend – if you are going to do it, do it properly, is all I have to say.

-The girls, as you know by know, are Lauren di Marco and Mary Anne Been – we are starting an exciting project soon, whereby the three of us go places and invite a fourth guest to join us.
+The girls were Lauren di Marco and Mary Anne Been.
 And on this trip, we had the fab Maxine Tatlonghari, aka Vanity Girl Hollywood as our guest and host.

 Things started well, as I checked in the fab Four Seasons Los Angeles at Beverly Hills.
 Very well indeed.
 After a lazy lunch, it was time to get my LA hair.
 I am making a bit deal of my LA hair because only there I do let my hair get carried away.
 I found this great place, called the Dry Bar and was delighted with the results (and good value too at $40).